cyborgway-org/awesome-transhumanism/LIST.md

 - [FlemingProtocol.io](https://flemingprotocol.io) - Fleming Protocol provides users with the infrastructure to store all of their personal health data, generated from patient-owned devices (i.e. smart watches, remote monitoring sensors, etc.), in one place using IPFS, giving patients full custody of their own data.
 This will enable users to use this data to develop "automated and personalized systems for self-management" while opening the door for a new "personalized healthcare economy in the metaverse."
 Through incentivization & innovative data monetization mechanisms, we enable patients & biomedical innovators to collaborate & create value in a privacy preserving way.

-### Cyborgs

-- [CYBATHLON](https://cybathlon.ethz.ch) - A non-profit project of ETH Zurich, acts as a platform that challenges teams from all over the world to develop assistive technologies suitable for everyday use with and for people with disabilities.
-The driving force behind CYBATHLON is international competitions and events, in which teams consisting of technology developers from universities, companies or NGOs and a person with disabilities tackle various everyday tasks with their latest assistive technologies.
-The participants with physical disabilities show how to tie shoelaces with a robotic arm prosthesis, balance on rocks with a prosthetic leg or overcome uneven terrain with an exoskeleton.

 ### Robots

 - [RoboCup.org](https://robocup.org) - RoboCup is an international scientific initiative with the goal to advance the state of the art of intelligent robots.
 When established in 1997, the original mission was to field a team of robots capable of winning against the human soccer World Cup champions by 2050.